Healthy Homes Assessment Bluff Hill

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having a Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of a tenant solutions ruling can have a significant impact for property owners and landlords.
-For expert advice get in touch today to schedule your rental property house evaluation.
+The repercussions of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of an tenant solutions ruling can be significant for property owners and landlords.
+For professional assistance, get in touch today to schedule your rental property house assessment.

 home assessments for rental properties